 The couple have turned this beautiful setting into a space for relaxing and outdoor entertaining.
-There are two large flat lawns and plenty of colourful beds, with planting choices influenced by Sue’s childhood in Australia and Peter’s Dutch heritage.
+There are two large flat lawns and plenty of colourful beds, with the choice of plants influenced by Sue’s childhood in Australia and Peter’s Dutch heritage.

 6. Enchanting bluebell woodland garden